IITBRacing/Object-Detection-20---21-DV/training/train_local/README.md

    Use this command to start training

   7. After the training is complete u can see .weights files in the backup folder located in root directory

+ ## Comments :
+   I will be uploading all the files mentioned above in this repository